 Some DCWP agents seem to be learning about street vending regulations on the job — sometimes from street vendors themselves.

-Sign up for the Reasons to be Cheerful newsletter.In July, Attia helped resolve an incident where DCWP enforcement agents issued a violation to a street vendor for being in a restricted area that goes from 33rd Street to 42 Street along Eighth Avenue in Manhattan, even though the vendors were further uptown and therefore not inside that restricted area.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.In July, Attia helped resolve an incident where DCWP enforcement agents issued a violation to a street vendor for being in a restricted area that goes from 33rd Street to 42 Street along Eighth Avenue in Manhattan, even though the vendors were further uptown and therefore not inside that restricted area.
 DCWP tells Next City it started the process of withdrawing that violation.

 Less than a week later, Attia got a call from a vendor near Brooklyn Bridge Park.
 DCWP enforcement agents were attempting to confiscate the street vendor’s license because they said the distance from his cart to the exterior wall of the building at that location was less than 12 feet.
 However, regulations for mobile vendors clearly state that if the sidewalk itself measures at least 12 feet from the building to the curb — which was the case in this instance — the vendor is allowed to be at that location as long as their cart is right along the curb, which it was.
 DCWP tells Next City that in that situation, the agents did not issue a violation and returned the license to the vendor.